atom-dispencer/CodenameTeabag/docs/index.md

 You learn to program the same as any other skill - the piano, perhaps?

 To learn an instrument, you'll do some reading and learn some theory, but practise is key!
-Any musician will tell you that theory can only take you so far, which is this guide will try to make you
+Any musician will tell you that "theory can only take you so far", which is why this guide will try to
-    work (***"I will not copy-paste...
+    make you sweat a bit... (***"I will not copy-paste...
 I will not copy-paste..."***).
 If any mistakes come up (and I'll make sure they will 😉), I encourage you to explore and find out
     what went wrong so we can learn from and (hopefully) enjoy the experience.